hslmith/vpc-ta-lab-202208/README.md

 ~~~

 5. Finally add a 'CNAME' record for your network load balancer instance.
-Retrieve the loadbalancer hostname (replace the name of the load balancer with your)
+Retrieve the loadbalancer host name (replace the name of the load balancer with your)
 ~~~
 NLB_HOSTNAME=$(ibmcloud is load-balancer nlb-us-east-ta-pri-demo --output json | jq -r .hostname)
 ~~~